-The recommended programs are those operated by the University of Virginia (UVa).
+The recommended programs are those operated by the University of Virginia (UVa), where students can receive direct credit in the Spanish major/minor.
 Currently, there are two that are open to undergraduates, UVa in Valencia and UVa in Costa Rica.
-Information about these programs is available at the program websites referenced above and at the International Studies Office (ISO) website.
+Information about these programs is available at the program websites as well as at the International Studies Office (ISO) website.

-The approved programs are those that have been reviewed and approved by the Spanish faculty, ISO, and the College of Arts and Sciences (CLAS).
+The approved programs are those that have been reviewed and approved by the Spanish faculty, ISO, and the College of Arts and Sciences (CLAS) for possible transfer credit to the Spanish major/minor.
 A list of these programs is below.
 Please note that while there are many other programs approved by the ISO for study in Spain, Central and South America, not all of these are approved for credit in the Spanish major.
 Students may still pursue the other program options on the ISO website for elective credit or for another major without a petition to the Spanish program.

 Students who have a compelling reason to study in a program that is not on the program’s recommended or approved lists may petition to be allowed to study in such a program.
 For information about petitioning, please contact the Director of Undergraduate Programs in Spanish.